astronomer/docs/learn/operator-extra-link-tutorial.md

 This script accomplishes the following:

-- Importing the `AirflowPlugin` class which serves as a base class for custom plugins as well as the `BaseOperatorLink` from which classes defining custom extra links inherit.
+- Import the `AirflowPlugin` class which serves as a base class for custom plugins as well as the `BaseOperatorLink` from which classes defining custom extra links inherit.
-- Defining a custom extra link class called `HTTPDocsLink` which inherits from `BaseOperatorLink` and adds an external link button in the Airflow UI to all operators provided to its `operators` attribute.
-In the example we provide the `SimpleHttpOperator`.
+- Define a custom extra link class called `HTTPDocsLink` which inherits from `BaseOperatorLink` and adds an external link button in the Airflow UI to all operators provided to its `operators` attribute.
+In the example, we provide the `SimpleHttpOperator`.
-- Providing a static link to the HTTP documentation on Mozilla to the `.get_link()` method of the `HTTPDocsLink`.
+- Provide a static link to the HTTP documentation on Mozilla to the `.get_link()` method of the `HTTPDocsLink`.
 This method adds any link returned to the link button in Airflow UI.
-- Creating the `AirflowExtraLinkPlugin` class which inherits from `AirflowPlugin`.
+- Create the `AirflowExtraLinkPlugin` class which inherits from `AirflowPlugin`.
 This class will plug objects of [different plugin types](using-airflow-plugins.md) into Airflow.
 The plugin is given the name `extra_link_plugin` and its `operator_extra_links` attribute contains all extra links objects that have been defined in this plugin script.
 For now it contains only `HTTPDocsLink()`.

 ## Step 4: Add an HTTP connection

 1. In your terminal, run `astro dev start` in your Astro project directory to start up Airflow.
-If your Airflow instance is already running use `astro dev restart` to restart it in order to load any changes made in the `plugins` folder.
+If your Airflow instance is already running, use `astro dev restart` to restart it in order to load any changes made in the `plugins` folder.

 2. Add an HTTP connection called `random_user_api_conn` to `http://randomuser.me/api/` in the Airflow UI.
 This API will return data about a randomly generated user persona.
 Feel free to use a different API, the content returned will not be relevant for this tutorial.